Police: Witness saw assailant stab other driver five times after he fell to highway in road rage slaying

 Call from witness

-Brackman said troopers were alerted to the crime at 2:02 p.m. when a woman reported she was watching two men fight on the highway in West Brunswick Township when one of the men stabbed the other man several times.
-The woman said the assailant got into his vehicle, made a U turn at the traffic light at Brick Hill Road and headed north.
+Brackman said police were alerted to the crime at 2:02 p.m. when a woman reported she was watching two men fight on the highway in West Brunswick Township when one of the men stabbed the other man several times.
+The woman said the assailant got into his vehicle, made a U-turn at the traffic light at Brick Hill Road and headed north.

 Police said he stopped a second time near Holly Road, but again would not comply with orders by Bechtel.
 Brackman said Whitted exited his vehicle while apparently talking on his cellphone, but then got back inside.

-Brackman said Whitted again drove off but was stopped and taken into to custody near the intersection with Chestnut Ridge Drive by Bechtel, Schuylkill Have Police officer Vince McDonald and members of the state police.
-Brackman continued to resist and was subdued by a Taser.
+Brackman said Whitted again drove off but was stopped and taken into to custody near the intersection with Chestnut Ridge Drive by Bechtel, Schuylkill Haven police officer Vince McDonald and members of the state police.
+Brackman continued to resist and was subdued with a Taser.

-The trooper said Whitted had a red substance on his pants that appeared to be blood and a visual search of the vehicle showed a red substance on the driver's side seat.
+The trooper said Whitted had what appeared to be blood on his pants and a visual search of the vehicle showed a red substance on the driver's side seat.
 Brackman said a knife was in plain view in the driver's side door pocket.

 Several witnesses came forward telling the same story as the woman who initially made the call to the Schuylkill County 911 Center.